dmnsgn/snowdev/README.md

 - Prettier formatter and ESLint linter on build
 - Keep package.json keys sorted for consistency

-### Release

-- Write commits using the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/)
-- Bump the version based on the commits (patch/minor/major), generate changelog release, create a new commit with git tag

 ### Write examples

 - Simple BrowserSync dev server to watch and reload on changes
-- Write examples using [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) directly with [import-map](https://github.com/WICG/import-maps).
+- Write examples using standard [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) directly with [import-map](https://github.com/WICG/import-maps).
 See [template/index.html](template/index.html).
 - Build examples dependencies using [browserlist](https://github.com/browserslist/browserslist) with targets `defaults and supports es6-module` to publish as GitHub pages with decent browser support.
 - Choose which dependencies to convert to ESM (devDependencies, dependencies or hardcoded list)

-- Push to a `gh-pages` branch
+### Release

+- Write commits using the [Conventional Commits Specification](https://www.conventionalcommits.org/en/v1.0.0/)
+- Release with StandardVersion to bump the version based on the commits (patch/minor/major = fix/feat/BREAKING CHANGE), generate CHANGELOG release, create a new commit with git tag

 ## Usage